emersonmellado/nodebcjan6_2020/css.md

 * In this case we can use the **z-index** property to change the way elements will overlap
 * Position value: a number
-* Lower numbers are overlap]ped by higher ones
+* Lower numbers are overlapped by higher ones
 * [MDN z-index doc](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index)

 **Example:**